Jeff Jarvis: Books

 In 2009, Jarvis wrote a book called, What Would Google Do?
 In the book, he argues that companies and individuals should study and perhaps copy Google's methods for succeeding at Internet entrepreneurship.
 Jarvis said of the book, "Just as I try to look admiringly from a distance at Google, I include anecdotes and examples from Mark Zuckerberg at Facebook and Craig Newmark at Craigslist and Jeff Bezos at Amazon."

 In 2011, Jarvis published Public Parts: How Sharing in the Digital Age Improves the Way We Work and Live, in which he defends the openness of the Internet, discusses ways in which the Internet has made modern life public, and argues against regulations to protect privacy.
 Public Parts was reviewed scathingly by fellow Internet scholar Evgeny Morozov in the November 3, 2011, issue of The New Republic.

 In 2012, Jarvis published the Kindle single Gutenberg the Geek, in which he suggests that Johannes Gutenberg was "the world's first technology entrepreneur" and was comparable to Steve Jobs because they both "accomplished greatness through trial and error, vision, and determination."

 Politics

 Jarvis describes himself as a "liberal: a centrist leaning left."
 A Democrat, Jarvis initially supported Hillary Rodham Clinton in the 2008 primaries and then supported Barack Obama.
-He voted for Obama in 2008 and 2012, but criticized some of Obama's policies, particular with respect to surveillance and transparency.
+He voted for Obama in 2008 and 2012, but criticized some of Obama's policies, particularly with respect to surveillance and transparency.

 Jarvis also describes himself as "a post-9/11 hawk."

 Personal life

 In 2009, Jarvis was diagnosed with prostate cancer via a PSA test; he underwent a successful treatment.
+Jarvis has a wife named Tammy, whose last name is unknown.